Pawl-Patrol/vsc-shader-animations/README.md

 2. Both the script and the extension communicate via websockets.
 3. The script renderes a canvas element on top of the editor.
 4. Using the WebGPU API, the canvas is rendered with a custom shader.

+## Project structure

+The project consists of 3 main modules: extension, script and devserver.

+### Extension

+The vscode extension interacts with the vscode API and injects the custom script into the editor.
+It starts a websocket server to communicate with the script.

+### Script

+Injected into the editor html, it subscribes to the websocket and renders the canvas element on top of the editor.

+### Devserver

+Local development server for testing shaders with hot reloading.
+It can be started by running `npm run dev`.